Bug #1699

 • Target version deleted (1.0)

-Updated by Romain Vrignaud 11 months ago
+Updated by Romain Vrignaud almost 12 years ago

 I think that we should offer two button (like virt-manager offers 'Shut Down' and 'Force Off').